-(Althaea officinalis) African native.
-The original source of an Egyptian confection which evolved into today’s marshmallows.
+African native.
+The original source of an Egyptian confection that evolved into today’s marshmallows.
 The roots and velvety leaves have been eaten as a vegetable for centuries, often fried with onion and garlic.
-Three to four-foot stems of 1-2 inches and white-to-pink flowers are reminiscent of hollyhocks, to which this plant is related.
-The plant is also renowned in various folk cultures for its medicinal properties.
+3-4 foot stems of 1-2 inch, white-to-pink flowers are reminiscent of hollyhocks, to which this plant is related.
+Also renowned in various folk cultures for its medicinal properties.

 - 8-12 hours of Sun

 - Seed Depth: 1/4"